Dido-D-B/ADHD_Productivity_Tracker/README.md

 ## Features

 - Secure login system using `streamlit-authenticator` with hashed passwords
-- Personal dashboard for visualizing recent productivity logs
+- Personalized dashboard showing only the logged-in user's entries
+- Each user’s data is securely stored and isolated
+- Ready for future ML model training per user
 - Simple input form to log daily focus and productivity level
 - Cloud-hosted PostgreSQL database via Supabase
 - Secrets and credentials safely managed via `.streamlit/secrets.toml` (excluded from GitHub)